 To discuss your claim with an award-winning personal injury lawyer in Phoenix, contact Phillips Law Group to schedule a free, no obligation consultation.
 We will review the circumstances behind your accident and how your injury has affected your life to help you determine if you have a case against the at-fault party.

-All of our personal injury lawyers in Phoenix work on a contingency fee basis, which means we do not charge you upfront legal fees for our services.
+All of the personal injury lawyers in Phoenix at the office of Phillips Law Group work on a contingency fee basis, which means we do not charge you upfront legal fees for our services.
 The only time we require payment is if we are able to reach a fair outcome for your claim.